CZ-NIC/knot/doc/operation.rst

 Some of the zone-related data, such as zone contents or DNSSEC signing keys, and metadata, like zone timers, might be worth backing up.
-For the sake of consistency, it's necessary to shut down the server, or at least freeze all the zones, before copying the data like zonefile, KASP database, etc, to backup location.
+For the sake of consistency, it's usually necessary to shut down the server, or at least freeze all the zones, before copying the data like zonefile, KASP database, etc, to backup location.
 To avoid this necessity, Knot DNS provides a feature to back-up some or all of the zones seamlessly.